groupoid/henk.ex/README.md

 ```

-The Henk Systax is the following:
+The Henk Syntax is the following:

 ```
    <> ::= #option